gavinband/iorek/doc/tabulate-mismatches.md

 **Note**.
 Currently this tracking is based on the position of the mismatch.
 For deletions this is the leftmost location of the deletion; a TODO is to find all overlapping annotations.

+**Note**.
+This currently does not capture insertions at the end of annotation (like AAAG -> AAAAG).
+That happens because the insertion position above is 4 which is outside the homopolymer. **TODO**: fix this.
+(One possibility is to have a seperate category for variations flanking these repeats, but in any case it ought to be symmetrical around both ends of the repeat.)

 Here's an example:

 ```